 “Almost two-thirds of Businesses asked intend to increasingly move supply back to the UK”

-Fast forward to the early 19th century and the first wave of globalisation as we now know it began as the British industrial revolution caused shockwaves within global trade.
-On one hand innovations such as the steam train, coupled with boats allowed for goods to be carried across the country with relative ease and exported to other countries much quicker than with previous methods.
+Fast forward to the early 19th century, the first wave of globalisation began as the British Industrial Revolution caused shockwaves within global trade.
+On one hand innovations such as the steam train, allowed for goods to be carried across the country.
+This also allowed exports to other countries much quicker than with previous methods.
 In addition, the industrialisation of Britain meant it could manufacture products which were highly sought after worldwide.

 For example, air and sea freight costs have risen to some of their highest levels due to fluctuating levels of demand throughout the pandemic.
 The cost of shipping one 40-foot container from Asia to Northern Europe has increased from around $2000 to more than $9000.

-The Institute for Supply Management conducted a study on the impact of Coronavirus on global supply chains, at the time of the survey 86% of respondents reported longer lead times from China, with 57% stating lead times had doubled.
+The Institute for Supply Management conducted a study on the impact of Coronavirus on global supply chains.
+At the time of the survey, 86% of respondents reported longer lead times from China, with 57% stating lead times had doubled.

 Christopher Nieper, the chief executive of David Nieper, said: “Manufacturing in Britain makes business accountable and allows control over each step of the production process.”